keirthana/anbox-cloud-docs/explanation/auth.md

 AMS has two authorization modes:

-**Basic authorization**, an authorization method in which only identities added to the admin group get unrestricted access to every resource within AMS.
+**Unrestricted authorization**, an authorization method in which only identities added to the admin group get unrestricted access to every resource within AMS.
 All existing authorization groups and their respective permissions are not evaluated when this method of authorization is used.
 This is the default method of authorization when fine grained authorization is not configured.

 **Fine Grained authorization**, an advanced method of authorization in AMS which is enabled only if OpenFGA is configured within AMS.
 With this method, AMS scrutinizes permissions related to authorization groups using OpenFGA.
 When using this method, each user can be assigned specific permissions related to each individual object in AMS.
 For example, a user can be given access to only perform a read operation on a specific application within AMS.